-Coroner called to scene on Siegen Lane
+One killed after being hit in front of RaceTrac on Siegen Lane early Wednesday morning

 Latest Weather Blog

-BATON ROUGE - East Baton Rouge Parish Sheriff's Office and the St. George Fire Department are responding to a scene on Siegen Lane.
+BATON ROUGE - One person was brought to the hospital early Wednesday morning after a being struck by a car in front of RaceTrac on Siegen Lane.

-The scene was in front of the RaceTrac right before the I-10 westbound onramp.
+Baton Rouge EMS officials said that the person was struck and killed around 1 a.m. at the gas station just before the I-10 westbound onramp.

-A bystander told WBRZ the coroner van was on scene around 1 a.m. and other witnesses say a person was hit.
+East Baton Rouge Parish Sheriff's deputies and the St. George Fire Department also responded.

 More News